 - public service that is not separately budgeted; and

 NOTE: department activities that support research but are not considered organized or separately budgeted research activities (faculty research accounts, setup, seed funding, bridge funding, etc. should be tracked as “department research” with a 41XXXX UC Account (see below).

 * The following expenditures are excluded from this category: academic administration when the primary assignment is administration, e.g., academic deans (see ACAD-43), and remedial and tutorial instruction, which should be categorized as Student Services (see STSR-68).

-- gifts that very broadly support faculty research,
+- Gifts that support faculty research

 Summer Session includes the following expenditures: